 About the workshop

-This workshop concentrates on the regulation of essential public services in the energy, communications, transport, water supply and sewerage sectors.
+This workshop concentrates on the regulation of essential public services.
 The key objectives are to:

 • Provide an overview of the key aspects of effective government regulation, with an emphasis on lessons learnt, good practice and developing a better regulation agenda

-• Ensure that you gain a good understanding of the strengths and weaknesses of utility regulation, its key features and its terminology
+• Ensure that you gain a good understanding of the strengths and weaknesses of utility regulation

-• Consider how governments ensure that regulatory regimes deliver both enhanced competition while protecting people and their environment
+• Consider how governments ensure that regulatory regimes deliver both enhanced competition while protecting people and the environment

 • Explore the impact of the digital agenda on utilities, including the smart meter initiative for energy supply.